Precisely measure rolling oil concentration

 Technical details and specifications

-Ultrasonic measurement principle in detail
+Ultrasonic measuring principle in detail

-Physical measurement principle
+Physical measuring principle

 The LiquiSonic® system measures the absolute sound velocity in the rolling emulsion with a resolution of 0.01 m/s.
-The sound velocity is a distinct physical quantity that correlates with concentration, independent of density.
+The sound velocity is a distinct physical quantity that correlates with the concentration, independent of the density.

-Independence from Disturbing Factors
+Independence from interference factors

 Unlike other measurement methods, ultrasonic measurement is independent of: